rkyzk/ecopost-2023/README.md

 The website is deployed [here](https://eco-post-a732dab85eab.herokuapp.com/).

 ## Project Goals
-eco post offers a platform where users can share their stories on what they are doing to protect the environment.
-Many people feel helpless, thinking that individuals cannot do so much.
-Here, visitors can read posts, leave comments and write their own posts.
-Users can connect with others who are concerned about the same issue, get motivated to take actions, or at least find some hope.
+eco post offers a platform where users can share their ideas on what individuals could do to protect the environment.
+Many people feel helpless, thinking that individuals cannot do so much in face of the environmental crisis.
+Here, visitors can read posts written by others, leave comments and write their own posts.
+Users can connect with others who are concerned about the crisis, get motivated to take actions, or at least find some hope.
 The app can target users in a particular region or a country.

 ## User Stories